 On November 8, 2023, the Company announced that it had entered into an option agreement for a fourth property block: the "Don Fermin" concession.
 Don Fermin is a mining concession granted by the mining authority of Salta Province, located on the eastern flank of the Salar de Rincon, approximately 19 km east of the Rincon West property block.
-The property has not received significant exploration work previously.
+The property had not received significant exploration work previously.
 Terms of the option include cash payments totaling US\$2,750,000 over 18 months, including an initial non-reimbursable payment of US\$250,000.

 The Company can advance the dates of the subsequent four payments at its discretion.
 The vendor retains a 1.5% NSR which can be repurchased for US\$4,000,000.
+During the year ended December 31, 2024, the Company impaired \$3,402,350 in acquisition costs due to the termination of mining license.
+See also Events After the Reporting Period.